 1 = very ineffective, 2 = ineffective, 3 = effective, and 4 = very effective.

-While the number of items (responses) that follow each scenario will vary, there are a total of 186 questions on the test.
+While the number of items (responses) that follow each scenario will vary, the test contains a total of 186 questions.

-Casper test questions are based on 10 constructs that test a student’s soft skills.
+Casper test questions are based on nine competencies that test a student’s soft skills.

 - Collaboration